Italy and Croatia Itinerary Ideas (7-14 Days)

 Day 5: Venice by Land and Sea

 Begin your day of Venetian exploring by visiting St. Marks Basilica in the morning.
-Enjoy the Piazza San Marco, where St. Marks is located, and reveille in the ambiance of grand Venetian architecture.
+Enjoy the Piazza San Marco, where the cathedral is located, and revel in the ambiance of grand Venetian architecture.
 Here you will also find the impressive library, Biblioteca Nazionale Marciana, and the Palazzo Ducale (an opulent gothic palace that houses exhibits and tours of the prison, armory, and palatial rooms.).

-From here, go to the famous Rialto Bridge either by foot or by boat!
-You can get a ferry from St. Marco to Rialto or take a gondola down the Rio del Palazzo and Rio Della Fava canals.
-Admire the Rialto bridge and head up to the roof terrace at the Fondaco dei Tedeschi shopping mall to better view the bridge and the Grand Canal.
-Go to the nearby Rialto Markets, a beloved marketplace hosting a great variety of shops for locals and tourists.
+From the square, go to the famous Rialto Bridge either by foot or by boat!
+You can get a ferry from San Marco to Rialto or take a gondola down the Rio del Palazzo and Rio Della Fava canals.
+Admire the Rialto bridge and head up to the rooftop terrace at the Fondaco dei Tedeschi shopping mall for a better view of the bridge and the Grand Canal.
+Visit the nearby Rialto Markets, a beloved marketplace hosting a great variety of shops for locals and tourists.

 Head back to the Grand Canal and hop on a ferry to San Toma.
 You can walk to the area around Campo Santa Margarita, a ritzy and fashionable local area, and try some of the favorite eateries amongst Venetians.